jacmrob/jacalloc/README.md

 curl -X POST http://localhost:5000/resources/allocate?project=<str> --header "Content-Type: application/json"
 ```

 Returns the resource and `200 OK` if successful.
+Returns `412 Precondition failed` if no resources are availible, or `500` for all other errors.
 Can query on `project`.